oroinc/platform/src/Oro/Bundle/ImapBundle/README.md

 When during the synchronization, the mailbox IMAP connection settings become invalid for any reason, the mailbox owner is notified using the following channels:

- - After a success login to the Oro application, the mailbox owner receives a notification via a flash message.
+ - After a successful login to the Oro application, the mailbox owner receives a notification via a flash message.
  - If the clank server is turned on, the user receives messages about the issue.
  - Oro application sends an email to owner's email address.